alanbickel/booking-calendar/readme.md

 # Event Calendar

-A simple JS (TypeScript) | PHP application for a booking calendar, with minimal dependencies.
-The current incarnation supports full-day booking, and offers at-a-glance information about your availability.
+A simple JS (TypeScript) | PHP application for an event-booking calendar, with minimal dependencies.
+This version supports full-day booking, and offers users an at-a-glance overview of your availability.
 User friendly, fully customize-able input forms allow potential customers to request your services with just a few clicks.
 You control the layout, content, and validation, through a simple `.JSON` form object.

 Admin page allows you to quickly set the status for a given date.